Release Date: 11/18/2003

 The game allows you to customize all your items by inserting upgrades that you find or buy.
 This is mandatory because there really isn’t a “most powerful weapon in the game”.
 You just get a powerful weapon and you have to upgrade it or it won’t do you much good.
 Other than this there is the deep leveling system.
 You can choose an attribute, feat, power, and skill.
 Feats affect what you use physically in combat and what combat attacks you can use.
 Powers are force powers and there are plenty of them.
 All light and dark powers you can possibly think of are here.
 I had a lot of fun using them in combat and getting an edge over certain enemies.
 The level cap is at 20, but most people probably won’t even hit that by the end.
 I finished at level 18 and didn’t have too hard of a time finishing it.
 You can even choose how your companions level up because you can control them too!
 This is great for people who like a variety and can’t have every skill available for your character.

 Combat is turned-based with dice rolling behind the scenes.
 I really would have liked real-time combat, but what’s here is exciting and fun on its own.
 There are tons of different enemies to fight on each planet, and some are harder than others.
 I found the game really hard at first, but after a while, you will level up and find the game very balanced.
 There are some issues in combat that just really annoyed me.
 There seems to be a targeting problem in small areas.
-When you click your action you want the characters will get stuck in an endlessly looping animation if there is someone in their way.
+When you click the action you want the characters will get stuck in an endlessly looping animation if there is someone in their way.
 This can cause you a battle because you have to disengage and restart the attack or move around the obtrusion.
 This happened quite a lot, but you will learn to just live with it.